deverca/practice-tdd-parking-lot-2021-8-1-15-16-40-779/TestCase.md

 Then return error message "Unrecognized parking ticket"

 []Case9
-Given a parking lot
+Given a parking lot without any position
 When park the car
-Then
+Then return error message "No available position"